BennyTheDev/tap-protocol-specs/README.md

 The internal function set "token-auth" allows 3rd parties (authorities) to independently issue signed redeem inscriptions.
 These signed redeem inscriptions may be inscribed by anyone and authorized tokens being sent to recipients.
 This allows for custom logic to be specified about what tokens should go where and when.

-This makes TAP basically a zero-knowledge protocol within Ordinals as it doesn't know the details of custom logic provided by 3rd parties.
+This makes TAP basically a no-knowledge protocol within Ordinals as it doesn't need to know the details of custom logic provided by 3rd parties.
 Unlike zk-rollups, token-auth relies solely on message signatures and does not require sequenzers or L2 mediators.
+Token-auth can even be used to connect with zk-rollup solutions, adding an extra layer of authenticity.

 token-auth does not rely on witness data hacking.
 All operations are clearly contained within the Ordinal envelope's data and thus easily provable by any indexer or individual.